Economy of the United States: Research spending at the state level

 San Francisco is one of the world's largest financial centers.

 California is home to Silicon Valley, the name given to the area hosting the leading corporations and start-ups in information technology.
-This state also hosts dynamic biotechnology clusters in the San Francisco Bay Area, Los Angeles and San Diego.
+This state also hosts biotechnology clusters in the San Francisco Bay Area, Los Angeles and San Diego.
 The main biotechnology clusters outside California are the cities of Boston/Cambridge, Massachusetts, Maryland, suburban Washington, DC, New York, Seattle, Philadelphia, and Chicago.
 California supplies 13.7% of all jobs in science and engineering across the country, more than any other state.
 Some 5.7% of Californians are employed in these fields.
-This high share reflects a potent combination of academic excellence and a strong business focus on R&D: the prestigious Stanford University and University of California rub shoulders with Silicon Valley, for instance.
-In much the same way, Route 128 around Boston in the state of Massachusetts is not only home to numerous high-tech firms and corporations but also hosts the renowned Harvard University and Massachusetts Institute of Technology.
+Route 128 around Boston in the state of Massachusetts is not only home to numerous high-tech firms and corporations but also hosts Harvard University and Massachusetts Institute of Technology.

 New Mexico's high research intensity can be explained by the fact that it hosts the Los Alamos National Laboratory.
 Maryland's position may reflect the concentration of federally funded research institutions there.
 Washington State has a high concentration of high-tech firms like Microsoft, Amazon and Boeing and the engineering functions of most automobile manufacturers are located in the state of Michigan.